-During the financial year 2020/21, the State Pension age (SPA) for men and women increased from 65 to 66 years in October 2020.
-Our base data (FRS 2020/21) includes 10 women and 4 men aged 65 receiving the State Pension, neither of whom would be entitled to it from 2021 onwards29.
+During the financial year 2021/22, the State Pension age (SPA) was 66 years for both men and women.
+Our base data (FRS 2021/22) does not include any individuals aged below 66 receiving the State Pension29.
 In previous versions of the UKMOD input data we corrected the data to allow for some mechanical response to the increases in the SPA for the affected people.
-Given the small number of affected individuals in 2020/21 sample, no additional correction was applied.
+No such additional correction was required in 2021/22.

-Transitions from Incapacity Benefit to Employment and Support Allowance allowance (ESA) instead.
+Transitions from Incapacity Benefit to Employment and Support Allowance

+Incapacity Benefit (IB) has been unavailable to new claimants since October 2008, with adults who are unable to work through disability or ill-health having to claim employment support allowance (ESA) instead.
 In the previous versions of UKMOD input data we applied a correction to account for the transition from IB to ESA.
-This correction was no longer needed in 2020/21 dataset because there were no observations still receiving IB (bdict01=0).
+This correction was no longer needed in 2021/22 dataset because there were no observations still receiving IB (bdict01=0).